fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 • Easy returns and exchanges

-3. Update to Electronic Data Interchange (EDI) Systems
+4. Update to Electronic Data Interchange (EDI) Systems

-Another significant digital upgrade for your business is to begin using an Electronic Data Interchange (EDI) system.
+Another significant digital upgrade for your business is to begin using an electronic data interchange (EDI) system.
 Where OMS and customer communication tools are meant to stay internal, an EDI streamlines communication between you and any outbound logistics business partners.

 Depending on whether your focus is B2B or B2C, this could mean direct customers or the shipping service you use for final services.
-Either way, an EDI is intended to provide an electronic and structured system for the exchange of business documents
+Either way, an EDI is intended to provide an electronic and structured system for the exchange of business documents.

 Once you do have an EDI system in place, communication with business partners and clients should be clearer across the board.
 In some cases, you may even be able to provide timed deliveries within a 15-minute window.

-4. Partner With a 3PL Provider
+5. Partner With a 3PL Provider

-A 3PL can provide services because they often move multiple goods from different companies.
+A 3PL can provide those services because they often move multiple goods from different companies.
 Experience is on their side for many factors.

 • Route optimization